mdunfjeld/ctfgen/README.md

 ### Notes
 * Until deploy key creation can be implemented properly the program is dependent on linux.
 * Openstack VM images must have cloud-init
+* Each node creates its own security group(s).
+In scenarios with many nodes we might exceed the quota limit for security groups.
+* Ansible inventory is populated with IP addresses after the heat stack is created.
+Sufficient time must be allocated ensure that all nodes have aquired an IP address.